 - Pen Druid Brewing: This place was a gem, for sure!
 Pen Druid is known for spontaneous fermentation beers, and they use mostly local ingredients to produce them.
 There’s plenty of outdoor seating here, so you can social distance with ease.
 There isn’t any indoor seating available at this time, so plan accordingly with the weather!

-Have you ever been to Little Washington before?
+Have you ever been to Washington VA before?
 Let me know in the comments below!

 Photos by Tom McGovern